 - Parallel footwork occurs when the leader's left is moving with the follower's right, and similarly leader's right with follower's left.
-Parallel is the common style in dancing, eg as in the Basic Eight.
-Cross-foot footwork occurs when the leader's left is moving with the follower's left, as is typical in an ocho.
+Crossfoot is also frequent in tango, where the leader's and follower's left feet move together and rights together.

 Terms for basic steps

-- A common reference figure taught to beginners.
+- A very common reference figure taught to beginners.

 - Baldosa Box

-- A common figure taught to beginners.
-Similar to the Basic Eight but without the Cross.
+- A common 6-count figure.
+Similar to the Basic Eight but without the Cruzada.

-- Position where the follower's left foot bears the weight and is tightly crossed over the right.
+- Position with follower's weight bearing left foot tightly crossed over right.
 Occurs at step 5 in the Basic Eight.